hejops/ffta-tas/progress.md

 # 17. Desert Patrol

-- walked around a bit due to a bad law (I forget what it was though)
+- walked around a bit due to a bad law (I forget what it was though; probably Fight)
 - DEF could not be OHKO'd with EB
 - GLD was a bitch